IPFF is on the path towards its sixth edition. Once again, we will celebrate portrait cinema and art which explores, educates, moves and transforms.

 IPFF aspires is to bring together artists and viewers who sincerely long for enrichment with art, intellectual discussion and an experience of cinema through a new prism - that of the portrait film.

 IPFF is a hybrid event.
 A symbiosis of intriguing live encounters and memorable virtual experiences.
-An interweaving of portrait cinema from around the world, debates, lectures, master classes.
+An interweaving of portrait cinema from around the world with debates, lectures, workshops.

 -